dwindsor/bpf-self-sabotage/README.md

 While we're focusing on bypassing Tetragon in this example, all security agent using eBPF are vulnerable to this attack.

 #### Sysdig/Falco

+We disable the Falco probe responsible for detecting `openat_x` events, allowing our exfiltration to proceed undetected.

 ![Disabling openat_x](./hijack-falco.gif)

 #### Aquasec